AlecRust/find-my-location/README.md

 Find My Location
 ================

-Very basic single-page app that utilises the HTML5 Geolocation API to plot your location on an embedded Google Map.
+Uses the HTML5 Geolocation API to plot your location and information on a map.

 http://findmylocation.net/